MicrosoftDocs/Devices-docs/surface-hub/appendix-a-powershell-scripts-for-surface-hub.md

     Validate -Test "There is an online user account for $strUpn" -Condition ($accountOnline -ne $null) -FailureMsg "Could not find a Microsoft Online account for this user even though some services are online" if ($accountOnline)
     {
-        Validate -Test "The password for $strUpn won't expire" -Condition ($accountOnline.PasswordNeverExpires -eq $True) -FailureMsg "PasswordNeverExpires - the admin will need to update the device account's password on the Surface Hub when it expires." if ($fIsSfbOnline -and !$fIsExOnline)
+        Validate -Test "The password for $strUpn won't expire" -Condition ($accountOnline.PasswordNeverExpires -eq $True) -FailureMsg "PasswordNeverExpires - the admin needs to update the device account's password on the Surface Hub when it expires." if ($fIsSfbOnline -and !$fIsExOnline)
         {
             $strLicenseFailureMsg = "Has O365 license - The devices won't be able to use Skype for Business services."